yanfeng98/fork-open-r1/README.md

 ## News 🗞️

-* **🧑‍🍳 [2025/05/26] (Step 1 completed!)** We release [**Mixture-of-Thoughts**](https://huggingface.co/datasets/open-r1/Mixture-of-Thoughts)--a curated reasoning dataset of 350k verified traces distilled from R1.
-The dataset spans tasks in mathematics, coding, and science, and is designed to teach language models to reason step-by-step.
-We also provide a recipe to train [OpenR1-Distill-7B](https://huggingface.co/open-r1/OpenR1-Distill-7B), which replicates the reasoning capabilities of [deepseek-ai/DeepSeek-R1-Distill-Qwen-7B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B) and marks the completion of step 1 in the Open R1 project.
 * **⚡️ [2025/03/11] [(update #3)](https://huggingface.co/blog/open-r1/update-3):** We release the [**CodeForces-CoTs**](https://huggingface.co/datasets/open-r1/codeforces-cots) dataset of 10k competitive programming problems and 100k solutions distilled from R1.
 We also release IOI24: a new benchmark of _very_ hard problems from international olympiads.
 A 7B Qwen model trained on CodeForces-CoTs can outperform Claude 3.7 Sonnet on IOI24, while a 32B model can outperform R1 itself.
 * **∞ [2025/02/10] [(update #2)](https://huggingface.co/blog/open-r1/update-2):** We release the [**OpenR1-Math-220k**](https://huggingface.co/datasets/open-r1/OpenR1-Math-220k) dataset of 220k traces distilled from R1 on a new version of NuminaMath.
 Models trained on this dataset match the performance of DeepSeek's distilled ones.
 * **🔥 [2025/02/02] [(update #1)](https://huggingface.co/blog/open-r1/update-1):** We implement the first parts of the [training](https://github.com/huggingface/open-r1?tab=readme-ov-file#training-models), [inference](https://github.com/huggingface/open-r1?tab=readme-ov-file#data-generation), and [evaluation](https://github.com/huggingface/open-r1?tab=readme-ov-file#reproducing-deepseeks-evaluation-results) pipelines.
 Let's go!